wp-plugins/facebook-conversion-pixel/readme.txt

 = How do I show/hide the Facebook Conversion Pixel field on certain post types? =

 From the WordPress Admin Dashboard, go to Settings > Facebook Conversion Pixel and check the boxes to enable/disable the plugin for each of your post types, and save your settings.
+Only enable the post types on which you need to insert conversion pixel code, and leave the rest unchecked.

 = I have enabled the correct post type, but I still don't see the the Facebook Conversion Pixel field.
 Why? =